SAN ANTONIO – The transition from Piraeus, Greece, to the Alamo City might seem like a culture shock to some but not to Panos Vlachogiannakos.

 His appetite isn’t limited to food.
 Vlachogiannakos also has a hunger for breaking school records at the University of the Incarnate Word.

-“Make history is like something big of course but I wanna stay like low level you know?
-I mean not get too much excited about it because you know I need to keep working hard,” Vlachogiannakos said.
+“Make history is something big, of course, but I want to stay low level, you know?
+I mean, not get too much excited about it because I need to keep working hard,” Vlachogiannakos said.
 “Now is the time that I need to refocus and not get distracted.”

-UIW Assistant Swimming Coach Dr. Donald Walker praised Panos for his work ethic and character.
+UIW Assistant Swimming Coach Dr. Donald Walker praised Vlachogiannakos for his work ethic and character.

-Vlachogiannakos and the team will compete next at Southwestern University on Jan.
+Vlachogiannakos and the team will compete next at Southwestern University in Georgetown, Texas, on Jan.
 12, 2025.